 XT3D Flow Formulation

-A new groundwater flow formulation was developed specifically for the GWF Model in MODFLOW 6.
+A new groundwater flow formulation was developed specifically for the GWF Model in MODFLOW 6 (and to represent dispersion in the GWT Model).
 This new flow formulation is called the XT3D option.
 The XT3D option extends the capabilities of MODFLOW by enabling simulation of fully three-dimensional anisotropy on regular or irregular grids in a way that properly takes into account the full, three-dimensional hydraulic conductivity tensor.
 It can also improve the accuracy of groundwater flow simulations in cases in which the model grid violates certain geometric requirements.
 Thus, the XT3D option is an alternative to the Ghost-Node Correction (GNC) Package, which was developed for MODFLOW-USG.

 In addition to the many new or redesigned capabilities, the MODFLOW 6 input structure has also been redesigned.
 Within package input files, information is divided into blocks and informative keywords are used to label numeric data and activate options.
 This new input structure was designed to make it easier for users to adjust simulation options in an intuitive manner, reduce user input errors, and allow new capabilities to be added without causing problems with backward compatibility.

-This first MODFLOW 6 release with the GWF Model synthesizes many of the capabilities in existing MODFLOW variants:
+This current MODFLOW 6 release with the GWF and GWT Models synthesizes many of the capabilities in existing MODFLOW variants:

 - MODFLOW-2005 — the GWF Model contains revisions of the commonly used flow packages, stress packages, and advanced stress packages